sfigg/commercialization-public/design/device-experiences/optimizing-modern-standby.md

 <td><p>Place the system in modern standby for 4 hours with Wi-Fi connected to a public Internet connection.
 At the end of the test duration, wake the system and generate a SleepStudy report.</p>
 <p>The modern standby session should stay in the low-power state more than 90 percent of the time.</p></td>
 <td><p>If the session has less than 90 percent low-power state time, use the Top Offenders table in a SleepStudy report to identify the active components.</p>
-<p>If the SleepStudy report is not helpful, capture a trace of the modern standby session, as explained in [Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md).</p>
+<p>If the SleepStudy report is not helpful, capture a trace of the modern standby session, as explained in <a href="capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md" data-raw-source="[Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md)">Capture and view a WPA trace for modern standby diagnostics</a>.</p>
-<p>If you send a bug report to Microsoft for this problem, please include the SleepStudy-Report.html file and an ETW trace that is captured by using the instructions in [Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md).</p></td>
+<p>If you send a bug report to Microsoft for this problem, please include the SleepStudy-Report.html file and an ETW trace that is captured by using the instructions in <a href="capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md" data-raw-source="[Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md)">Capture and view a WPA trace for modern standby diagnostics</a>.</p></td>
 </tr>
 </tbody>
 </table>